mihai824/hello-world/README.md

 # hello-world
-This is an repository for storing my ideas and plans and to try new things.
+This is an repository for storing my ideas and plans and to try new things.And for studying.